London Grove Township, Pennsylvania

 London Grove Township is a township in Chester County, Pennsylvania, United States.
 The population was 8,797 at the 2020 census.

 Geography

-According to the United States Census Bureau, the township has a total area of 17.2 sqmi, of which 0.06% is water.
+According to the U.S. Census Bureau, the township has a total area of 17.2 sqmi, of which 0.06% is water.

 London Grove Township is located in southern Chester County in Pennsylvania's rolling Piedmont region.
 The township traditionally has been an agricultural community, but has recently also become an attractive place to live as development pushes west from Philadelphia and north from Wilmington, Delaware.